kubernetes/website/docs/hellonode.md

 Stop the running node server by pressing Ctrl-C.

-Now let’s package this application in a Docker container.
+Now let's package this application in a Docker container.

 ## Create a Docker container image